EXCLUSIVE-Binance moved $346 mln for seized crypto exchange Bitzlato, data show

 Bitzlato, whose website says it has been seized by French authorities, could not be reached by Reuters.
 Legkodymov, has not made any public comment since his arrest in Miami last week and did not respond to emailed requests for comment.

+A lawyer for Finiko's founder, Kirill Doronin, said FinCEN's statement was "unfortunate for him, as he continues to hope for the return of the cryptocurrency to investors from the people that stole it."
+Doronin did not use investors' crypto while Finiko was operating, the lawyer, Dmitry Grigoriadi, said.

-Hydra's operator, who was indicted in the United States, and a lawyer representing Finiko's founder did not respond to requests to comment.
+Hydra's operator, who was indicted in the United States last year, did not respond to requests to comment.

 Finland-based LocalBitcoins said it has never had "any kind of cooperation or relationship" with Bitzlato.
 Some peer-to-peer (P2P) traders at LocalBitcoins "would also have been trading in BitZlato's P2P market", it said, adding that "there have practically been no transactions between LocalBitcoins and BitZlato since October 2022."